- Department of Curriculum and Instruction

 All Class B programs require extensive field experiences in diverse settings.
 The majority of upper-division education courses require clinical placements in the schools.
 The majority of field experiences must occur in P-12 schools, with significant experiences in the candidate's teaching field.
 For Early Childhood Special Education and Early Childhood programs, field experiences shall include placements in at least two of the three main types of early education settings: P-3 classrooms, child care centers and homes, and Office of School Readiness programs.
 On-campus practicum experiences may include the Children's Program, the Rural Infant Stimulation Environment (RISE) Program, and Early Intervention at The University of Alabama (EI@UA).
 These programs provide opportunities for students to work with infants, toddlers, pre-K children, and their families.

 All clinical placements in the College of Education are coordinated through the Office of Clinical Experiences.
-These placements are in the greater Tuscaloosa area in order to facilitate supervision of students.
+These placements are in the greater Tuscaloosa area or surrounding counties in order to facilitate supervision of students.

 Professional Liability